 - Every 2.5 minutes, someone in the united states is sexually assaulted.

 - 25% of college women have been raped.

-Seeking to improve the quality of life for those victimized by sexual assault, this program strives to expand awareness in the community on issues related to sexual violence.
-In a safe, non-judgmental atmosphere, the YWCA offers rape survivors the support they need and extends this support to family and friends.
+Our Program & Services: Seeking to improve the quality of life for those victimized by sexual assault, we strive to expand awareness in the community on issues related to sexual violence.
+In a safe, non-judgmental atmosphere, the YWCA GLA offers rape survivors the support they need and extends this support to family and friends.
 The program also strives to provide information on the rape trauma syndrome and refer survivors to appropriate medical, legal and social services.

 Services are provided for those 12 years of age and up at three different program locations: Compton, South Los Angeles, and South Bay/Long Beach.
 Program services are provided by student interns and volunteers through a 40-hour training program certified by the State of California with particular emphasis on cultural diversity and sensitivity.

 - Accompaniment: 24-hour advocate support at hospitals, law enforcement agencies, and courts